Civil engineering technology alumna Nicole Perry works as a civil engineer supervisor for PennDOT. Check out Nicole's Q&A and video interview.

 Internships, which may carry University credit, are available with local companies for students who wish to obtain work experience during their studies.

-With a degree in civil engineering technology, you will have the option to pursue various career opportunities, such as:
+With a civil engineering technology degree, you will have the option to pursue various career opportunities, such as:

 - Structural Engineer